Manager UI

 Note that you can also connect to OpenRemote through the Manager APIs without using the UI, see the paragraph: Manager APIs.

 If the Agent doesn't support discovery or configuration files, you will manually need to link data coming in through your agents to the attributes of your assets.
-We use configuration items on attributes such as Agent link and Attribute link for that.
-See the tutorial for connecting to OpenWeatherMap via an HTTP Agent to a Weather asset.
+We use configuration items on attributes such as Agent link

 Filtering assets and agents

 In the asset tree on the left, you can filter assets by typing their name.
-The advanced filter also allows selecting an asset type, typing the attribute name (without spaces) and filter on a value.
+The advanced filter also allows selecting an asset type, typing the attribute name (without spaces) and filtering on a value.

 Grouping assets and group control